-Prednisone is a steroid — a corticosteroid to be exact.
+Prednisone is a steroid — a corticosteroid, to be precise.
 Corticosteroids are designed to mimic cortisol, a naturally occurring hormone that aids in preventing inflammatory and immune responses.
-This drug is used by vets to treat conditions ranging from inflammation and nervous system disorders to cancer or Addison's disease.
-However, it is most often prescribed for inflammation, and typically in tablet or oral liquid form, though your vet could administer it via injection.
-The dose will likely be low and prescribed for a short amount of time — 7-10 days is most common.
+Vets use this drug to treat conditions ranging from inflammation and nervous system disorders to cancer or Addison's disease.
+However, Prednisone for dogs is most often prescribed for inflammation.
+Your vet will typically prescribe it in tablet or oral liquid form, though your vet could administer it via injection.
+The dose will likely be low and prescribed for a short time — 7-10 days is the most common.

 Vets charge 800% more for this medication!

 Tramadol is a pain reliever for dogs who can't take non-steroidal anti-inflammatory medications (NSAIDs).
-It is often prescribed post-surgery to relieve moderate to severe pain, but vets have also been known to recommend it for painful, chronic conditions such as arthritis or cancer.
+Tramadol for dogs is often prescribed post-surgery to relieve moderate to severe pain.
+However, vets have also recommended it for painful, chronic conditions such as arthritis or cancer.
 In rare cases, it can be prescribed as a cough suppressant.
 Tramadol is given in tablet form with or without food.
 Since it is not long-acting, your vet will likely recommend multiple doses daily.
-It may be taken for short periods of time (post-surgery) or longer for chronic conditions.
+It may be taken for short periods (post-surgery) or longer for chronic conditions.

 Vets charge 1,000% more for this medication!